 - Increase new signups by 40% in the 3rd quarter by sponsoring a YouTube influencer.

 You may notice that digital marketing channels form the basis for brand amplification in these examples.
-According to Lerna Australia, digital marketing programs “cover online technologies and data metrics, along with customer experience, business strategy and marketing management.”
+According to Lerna Courses (Australia), digital marketing programs “cover online technologies and data metrics, along with customer experience, business strategy and marketing management.”
 An advantage of digital marketing is that data is readily available to measure your effectiveness at achieving any defined goals.

-5. Enlarge Market Share
+5. Enlarge market share

 Greater market share often means higher valuation and a larger slice of industry sales.
 That’s why this is such a coveted goal for companies.